fbpx

 Kesser Torah.
 Constantinople, 1536

-The sefer contains as well, the first printing of the fundamental poem written on the 70 types of treifos.
+The sefer also contains the first printing of the fundamental poem listing the 70 types of treifos.
 This poem became famous and was widely disseminated and reprinted in many sefarim, and copied by hand into numerous manuscripts written on the laws of shechitah and bedikah.
+For centuries, it was studied and memorized by shochtim and bodkim who referred to it in order to learn and review the laws of treifos.

 This sefer is based on a lengthy poem written by the author in the beginning of his sefer.
 The poem comprises 620 words (the sum of 613 mitzvos d’Oraysa and 7 mitzvos d’Rabbanan), and the remainder of the sefer is a commentary on the 613 mitzvos.